Pinterest wins new funding, raising valuation to $5 billion

-Pinterest has raised a new $200 million (119 million pounds)round of funding that gives it a valuation of $5 billion, the photo pin-up site said on Thursday.
+Pinterest has raised a new $200 million round of funding that gives it a valuation of $5 billion, the photo pin-up site said on Thursday.

 Pinterest, which allows users to create online bulletin boards based on various themes such as travel, decorating, or sports, said in a statement it would use the capital to invest in technology, develop its advertising program further, and expand internationally.